GRIPS-code/pyLBL/README.md

 Here the `database` argument is optional.
 If provided, it must be a `SpectralDatabase` object like the one described above.
-If not provided, the application will create a `SpectralDatabase` object behind-the-scenes for the user that will include all gases found in input `atmosphere` dataset (described below) and spectral range defined by the input spectral grid (also described below).
+If not provided, the application will create a `SpectralDatabase` object behind-the-scenes for the user that will include all gases found in the input `atmosphere` dataset (described below) and spectral range defined by the input spectral grid (also described below).
 In this case, the user must also include the `hapi_config` argument, and pass a dictionary of database configuration options (see above) that includes an `api_key="<your HITRAN api key>"` entry.

 #### User atmospheric inputs
-Atmospheric inputs should be passed in an xarray `Dataset` object.
+Atmospheric inputs should be passed in as an xarray `Dataset` object.
 As an example, the surface layer of the first CIRC case can be described by:

 ```python